Weather-Station-Software/live-weather-station/readme.txt

 Just set it, insert (in a page or an article) the provided shortcodes.
 And it works!

 = How does it work? =
-Once you have connected the plugin to your Netatmo account (via the admin panel of your WordPress site), the data you have access to (your stations, plus all those for which you have permission) are collected every 10 minutes and stored in the database of your WordPress site.
+Once you have connected the plugin to your Netatmo account (via the dashboard of your WordPress site), the data you have access to (your stations, plus all those for which you have permission) are collected every 10 minutes and stored in the database of your WordPress site.
-The various controls and viewers (like widget or LCD Panel) now will seek their data in this database with the certainty of having fresh and cached data.
+The various controls and viewers (like widget or LCD Panel) now will get their data from this database with the certainty of having fresh and cached data.

 = Supported devices & modules =
-Live Weather Station for Netatmo support all current devices and modules from Netatmo.
+Live Weather Station for Netatmo supports all current devices and modules from Netatmo.
 This includes, in addition to the main station base:

 * indoor modules
 * outdoor modules